Last Updated on May 17, 2021 by queenie mak

 Then I return to where I first started and walk down Old Peak Road and continue my way back to Central MTR Station and make my way home.

-Start hiking Victoria Peak at Peak Tower & Peak Galleria
+Start hiking the Peak trail at Peak Tower & Peak Galleria

 No matter which route you take to go up to Victoria Mountain, your hike will always start around the Peak Tower and Peak Galleria area.